 Our client, a large warranty underwriter, had data for 9 years for all warranty claims and service records for the assets under its warranty.
-This information was critical for the business profitability.
+This information was critical for business profitability.

 However, this large data was available mostly on legacy AS400/DB2 server and Sybase RDBMS on Windows.
-The data models were not consistent across different warranty products and the platforms.
+The data models were not consistent across different warranty products and platforms.
 The data was redundant and data structures were not optimally normalized.
 The database design was suitable for OLTP and not for analysis and hence any data analysis needed 24+ hours for execution.

 In short, valuable “data” could not be converted into “information”.